GECOM is not a game - Guyana Chronicle

 “The appointment of Justice Claudette Singh means that the Elections Commission has a Chairman again after a hiatus of a bit more than a month.
 It is now properly constituted, and can continue to prepare for the conduct of free, fair, timely and credible elections.
 It fulfills the Caribbean Court of Justice’s ruling in relation to Article 161(2),” President Granger said.

-However, at this stage, Guyana awaits some very important decisions, and the Justice should be allowed to do her work, without even some amount of ‘apparent’ interference.
+However, at this stage, Guyana awaits some very important decisions, and the [GECOM Chair] should be allowed to do her work, without even some amount of ‘apparent’ interference.

 ANXIETY VS. PATIENCE